-I’m curious – and so should you be – about what ONE single service or offering that members say solves a tangible problem, one that undeniably sets you apart?
+I’m curious – and so should you be – about what ONE single service or offering that members would say solves a tangible problem, one that undeniably sets you apart?
 That’s the message that should go out now to every member before they get their dues billing.
-And make sure you can reach every member with that message.

-Oregon Association of REALTORS® went through this process to link what members most need with what they do best.
-Their value message is all about “Answers” – and they get really specific about the answers and information that impact a members’ business.
+Oregon Association of REALTORS® discovered their value is in having the “Answers” and they get really specific about the answers and information that can impact a member’s business every day.